-The final layout should replicate the picture shown in Step 3.
+The final layout should replicate the last picture shown in each fuelbed size.
 Place the embers or flakes in a single even layer after the logs have been located correctly (excess embers or flakes should NOT be added if one even layer has been achieved).
 The embers or flakes must not cover the pilot or pilot guard.
-If ignition to the main burner is unsatisfactory please move embers away from the pilot cross lighting ports.
+If ignition to the main burner is unsatisfactory please move embers away from the pilot cross lighting ports